networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ## Summary

 * Reviewed the switch prerequisites for AFC onboarding.
-* I added the switches into the AFC inventory.
+* Added the switches into the AFC inventory.
-* I demonstrated how to add switches into the fabric.
+* Demonstrated how to add switches into the fabric.
 * Verified the switch and fabric status.

 In the next article, I will cover NTP and DNS deployment.